Product Updates

 We heard your feedback that it can be hard to keep up with all the changes, so we've introduced new ways to help you find the information that's most relevant to you.

-You now see a Subscribe via email link to set your email preferences directly from this website.
-There's also a Subscribe to RSS feed link if you prefer it.
+You now see a Subscribe via email link to set your email preferences directly and sign up to an occasional email about product updates.
+There's also a Subscribe to RSS feed link if you prefer to be notified about every new product update as they are announced.
 On the left, you can filter product updates using tags like Open Source CLI or MCP to find exactly what you're looking for.

 We know how important it is for you to be aware of new features and changes that impact your work.
 Our goal is to give you more control and a better way to get the right information at the right time.
 We also want to ensure our communications are consistent with our Snyk brand for you to enjoy.